josephsmithberger/XogotDocs/Documentation.docc/faq.md

 1. Tap on the switch button in the top-right corner of the app and select "Settings".
 2. Scroll to the Rendering section on the left-hand column and tap "Renderer"
-3. Make sure that you do not have OpenGL selected.
+3. Make sure that Rendering Method.mobile is not set to OpenGL
-4. Once you have selected a compatible renderer, close and re-open the project
+4. Once you have selected a compatible mobile renderer, close and re-open the project

 For the final release, we will be switching to a Godot-4.4-based system which will support all three renderers.